Parents Together Support Group

 How to Join

 The Parents Together Support Group is a religiously unaffiliated support group and is run the same as a NAMI Family Support Group but is focused on supporting the parents and caregivers of adolescents aged 12-18 living with mental health challenges.
 Participating in a support group can help you gain insight from the challenges and successes of other families facing similar circumstances.
-This group meets the second Thursday of each month in person and the fourth Thursday each month via Zoom.
+This group meets twice a month on select Thursday evenings (see schedule below).
+Virtual attendance is available every session via Zoom.
+In person attendance is available once per month.

 No cost to participants